Utopian governance

 Hedonistic mechanism design

 In the real world, the laws and policies we have are, in the best case, good-adjacent policies.
-My mental model is that the best we can hope for, the best attainable policy is the projection into the manifold of expertise-informed policies subject to the constraints of pressure from vested interests allowed at the time we chose that policy and available attention.
-Ever since then, that best effort becomes increasingly obsolete, fitting our needs today ever less and less as time goes on until eventually, maybe, it becomes intolerable enough that we revisit the policy, updating it with a revised set of constraints upon expertise, vested interests and attention that may or may not improve things.
+My mental model is that the best we can hope for, the best attainable policy is the projection onto the manifold of expertise-informed policies subject to the constraints of pressure from vested interests allowed at the time we chose that policy and available attention.
+Ever since that high-tide mark, that inadequate best effort has become increasingly obsolete, fitting our needs today ever less and less as time goes on until eventually, maybe, it becomes intolerable enough that we revisit the policy, updating it with a revised set of constraints upon expertise, vested interests and attention that may or may not improve things.
 Then we repeat, unless it is so bad something breaks.
 Politics is the art of enacting rules that are just good enough that the system does not collapse.
 Some phrase this as Politics is the art of the possible, although FWIW it seems to me to be closer to Politics is the art of the contingently tolerable.
-Is that sufficient?
-Apenwarr thinks not.
+Is that sufficient to govern modern societies?

 If we imagine this on the smaller, more directly-actionable scale, we might consider community governance.